TianyuWu-Henry/MLDS400_Group5/README.md

 A random forest classifier model is created using a pipeline with standardization and a random forest model.
 Hyperparameter tuning is performed and the tuned random forest model is evaluated on the original test set.

 #### To-Do-Lists:
-- Develop a pipeline to build KPIs for all the cleaned data as much as possible
-- Train model, tune parameters, and cross-validate
 - Start to prepare presentation slides, ROI analysis, and final report